Study PMP 2026 improvement, organizational change, and adoption: readiness, resistance, feedback, benefits ownership, and value-realization traps.

 Benefits often continue after the project team disbands.
 PMP 2026 questions may ask you to identify who should own measurement, reinforcement, continuous improvement, or future changes.
 Strong answers make post-project ownership explicit.

 The project manager may help define measures and handoff responsibilities, but the business owner, operations group, product owner, sponsor, or benefits owner usually carries ongoing accountability.
+PMP 2026 answers are stronger when they make that ownership visible before the project team disappears.

 Scenario: A project has delivered a new workflow tool on time, but pilot users are bypassing it and continuing to use spreadsheets.
 Managers say the users are “resisting change,” but early feedback shows the tool does not match one high-volume exception process.